-The faults\interop extension contains specifications for a set of standard error conditions (faults), to promote interoperability between XML-RPC implementations.
+The faults_interop extension contains specifications for a set of standard error conditions (faults), to promote interoperability between XML-RPC implementations.

 This extension is always enabled and does not add any additional methods to an XML-RPC server.
-A developer willing to use the interoperability faults defined in this extension can call \fpoirotte\XRL\Faults::get() with the name of the fault to create.
+A developer willing to use the interoperability faults defined in this extension can throw the associated exception from the \fpoirotte\XRL\Faults namespace.

 '''

 $server->error = function () {

-throw \fpoirotte\XRL\Faults::get(\fpoirotte\XRL\Faults::SYSTEM_ERROR);
+throw new \fpoirotte\XRL\Faults\SystemErrorException();

 };

 '''